chrislun16/twitter/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
--User can view last 19 tweets from their home timeline -In the home timeline, user can view tweet with the user profile picture, username, screenname, retweet & favorite count, and tweet text, but not timestamp.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):